brookepoulton/beaumont-inventory-system/README.md

 1. Open `create_admin.php`
 2. Edit the file to set a username and password for the admin account.
-3. Running the file will insert the admin account into your local database.
+3. Running the file in your browser will insert the admin account into your local database.
 4. After creation, you can delete or rename `create_admin.php` for security.